sgrotz/Ehcache-Bootstrap-Loader/README.md

 <bootstrapCacheLoaderFactory class="org.sg.ehcache.bootstrapper.BootstrapFactory" properties="bootstrapAsynchronously=false,Threads=5,SleepMsec=10,useBulkLoad=true"/>
 ```

-Available properties are:
+##### Available properties are:
-* bootstrapAsynchronously: boolean field - indicates, if the cache is being loaded before it becomes available (false), or if the cache can become available, while it is being loaded - lazyLoading (true)
+* *bootstrapAsynchronously*: boolean field - indicates, if the cache is being loaded before it becomes available (false), or if the cache can become available, while it is being loaded - lazyLoading (true)
-* Threads: Integer field - indicates how many threads should be used to load the local client.
+* *Threads*: Integer field - indicates how many threads should be used to load the local client.
-* SleepMsec: Integer field - indicates how many milliseconds to sleep while loading each element.
+* *SleepMsec*: Integer field - indicates how many milliseconds to sleep while loading each element.
 PLEASE NOTE: Bootstrapping can cause excessive load onto the Terracotta Server Array, especially if multiple clients are reloading at the same time.
 Using the SleepMsec can distribute the load more evenly.
-* useBulkLoad: Boolean field - indicates if the bulk load API shall be used for the bootstrapping.
+* *useBulkLoad*: Boolean field - indicates if the bulk load API shall be used for the bootstrapping.
 This may be useful, if the cache is using non-stop features.

+---

-Performance metrics:
+##### Performance metrics:
 During test runs (with 5 threads), the following performance metrics were measured:
 ```
 Run #1: *** Bootstrapping 158555 elements (224598 kbytes) took: 25639 msec, averaging at approx 6000 elements/sec (8000 kbytes/sec)